axelriet/LwMQ.net/docs/api/messaging.rst

     typedef struct _LMQ_TRANSPORTBUFFER
     {
         //
-        // When returned from LmqRawChannelGetTransportBuffer(), contains
+        // When returned from LmqRawChannelGetBuffer(), contains
         // the length of the buffer = maximum bytes to write
         // and must be set to effective bytes to send before
-        // calling LmqRawChannelSendTransportBuffer().
+        // calling LmqRawChannelSendBuffer().
         //
-        // When returned from LmqRawChannelReceiveTransportBuffer(), this
+        // When returned from LmqRawChannelReceiveBuffer(), this
         // contains the available data length, and therefore
         // the maximum number of bytes to read from the buffer.
         //